DanielP33/TryHackMe/Free Rooms/Passive Recon/Passive Recon.md

 "Lookup tryhackme.com on DNSDumpster.
 What is one interesting subdomain that you would discover in addition to www and blog?"
 **ANSWER:** ``Remote``

+## Task 6 : Shodan.io

+When you are tasked to run a penetration test against specific targets, as part of the passive reconnaissance phase, a service like Shodan.io can be helpful to learn various pieces of information about the client’s network, without actively connecting to it.
+Furthermore, on the defensive side, you can use different services from Shodan.io to learn about connected and exposed devices belonging to your organization.

+Shodan.io tries to connect to every device reachable online to build a search engine of connected “things” in contrast with a search engine for web pages.
+Once it gets a response, it collects all the information related to the service and saves it in the database to make it searchable.

+"According to Shodan.io, what is the 2nd country in the world in terms of the number of publicly accessible Apache servers?"
+**ANSWER:** Germany
+Based on Shodan.io, what is the 3rd most common port used for Apache?
+**ANSWER:** 8080
+Based on Shodan.io, what is the 3rd most common port used for nginx?
+**ANSWER:**